naivetoad/MACS-30123-Final-Project/README.md

 The results from the topic modeling and classification tasks are visualized to provide clear and interpretable insights.
 For example, the number of yearly publications by topic is plotted to reveal trends over time.
 Such visualizations help in identifying patterns and shifts in research focus, making the data more accessible and understandable for researchers.

 ### Conclusion
-This project demonstrates the significant potential of scalable computing methods in handling and analyzing large datasets.
+This mini project serves as our exploratory work after learning this course.
+Though mature, it demonstrates the significant potential of scalable computing methods in handling and analyzing large datasets.
 By leveraging Apache Spark and machine learning techniques, we can extract valuable insights from the extensive arXiv repository, facilitating a better understanding and discovery of scientific research trends.
 The methodologies employed here are not only applicable to the arXiv dataset but can also be extended to other large-scale datasets across various domains of social science research.
 This project underscores the importance of scalable computing in modern data analysis, highlighting its role in advancing scientific knowledge and discovery.